Where Do You Find Tiles That Look Like Wood?

 At 1/2 inch in thickness, the tiles have a low profile, which simplifies the installation in almost any room.
 Installers also can cut them to fit a wall-to-wall layout in a home.

 For a faux plank style that looks like it has wider planks, the Rustic Wood Grain Trade Show flooring tiles will be a perfect selection.

 These tiles that look like wood use a lightweight foam base with a thin vinyl layer over the top to simplify the installation process.
 The foam base has an anti-fatigue cushioning property, which makes it ideal for use at a trade show, where employees will be standing for the entire day.
 They also work for use at home or anywhere that sees regular foot traffic.

-Do Faux Wood Tiles Have Hidden Interlocking Designs?For those who prefer a cleaner looking installation without the jagged puzzle style edges, consider wood look tiles with hidden interlocking edges.
+Do Faux Wood Tiles Have Hidden Interlocking Designs?For those who prefer a cleaner-looking installation without the jagged puzzle-style edges, consider wood-like tiles with hidden interlocking edges.

 These tile designs include tabs and loops on the underside base layer of the tiles.
 When these items click together, the connection remains hidden underneath the edges of the tile, leaving only clean, straight lines visible.

 With faux wood grain finishes on these hidden interlock tiles, the pattern will appear to be seamless from tile to tile, which enhances the appearance that the flooring consists of actual hardwood.